#Home Review: Satisfying and soulful Onam watch

 Sreenath Bhasi is perfect as Anthony Oliver Twist like every time he has been good with funny and humorous roles.
 Naslen Gafoor as Charles is funny as hell.
 The way he delivers his dialogues is more than enough for us to crack into bursts of laughter.

 Anthony and Charles are those GenZ kids who take their parents for granted and fail to appreciate them for what they are.
-Like every GenZ kid, they are glued to their phones and have confined their world in that six inches devices.
-The devices, without them even knowing, disconnect them from reality.
+Like every GenZ kid, they are glued to their phones and have confined their world to that six-inch device.
+The device, without them, even knowing, disconnects them from reality.

 The real scene-stealer is Indrans, who effortlessly projects a middle-aged man unable to catch up with the changing technological dynamics.
 Indrans is representative of all those people of his generation who long for honest heartfelt communication with their offspring.
 He doesn’t expect too much and just wants to be looked at with respect and a sincere smile which hospital sons fail to give.
 The name of his character, Oliver Twist, and the story behind the name is yet another exciting element.